racklet/racklet.io/README.md

-# fluxcd.io
+# racklet.io

-This repo houses the assets used to build the Flux project's landing page at https://fluxcd.io.
+This repo houses the assets used to build the Racklet's project's landing page at https://racklet.io.

-> **Note**: The sources for Flux's documentation, available at https://docs.fluxcd.io, are housed in the main Flux repo at https://github.com/fluxcd/flux.
-Issues and pull requests for the Flux documentation should be registered at that repo.
+> **Note**: The sources for Racklet's individual project's documentation (e.g. `racklet/racklet`) at https://docs.racklet.io, are housed in the respective Racklet repo (e.g. https://github.com/racklet/racklet).
+Issues and pull requests for specific project's documentation should be registered at that repo.

+This website repo is forked from the excellent https://github.com/fluxcd/website repository hosting the very nice https://fluxcd.io website.
+Instead of reinventing the wheel, we figured we'd use the same website template over time.
+As time passes, we expect to diverge more and more from the original website template (intentionally) to not confuse readers with two website UIs that look the same.
+However, if there is some nice feature we can upstream, we are most happy to do so!
+Thanks to all the maintainers of the fluxcd/website project!

 ## Running the site locally

-In order to run the Flux site locally, you need to install:
+In order to run the Racklet site locally, you need to install:

 * [Node.js](https://www.npmjs.com/get-npm)
 * The [Hugo](https://gohugo.io) static site generator.
 Make sure to [install](https://gohugo.io/getting-started/installing/) the "extended" variant of Hugo with support for the [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) feature and to check the [`netlify.toml`](./netlify.toml) configuration file for which version of Hugo you should install.